dgoldman0/Open-Comms/README.md

 ## Arcadium & Elementarius

-Open Comms is connected to the Arcadium entertainment platform and Elementarius.
-While Open Comms is a general purpose social media platform, it takes place within the world of Elementarius, and so the focus is on entertainment.
+Open Comms is connected to the Arcadium entertainment platform and [Elementarius](https://github.com/dgoldman0/arcadium-main/blob/master/elementarius.md).
+And while Open Comms is a general purpose social media platform, it takes place within the world of Elementarius, and so the focus is on entertainment.

 ## User Accounts

 User accounts need mana crystals in order to activate their accounts.
 Mana will also be needed in order to create energy that user activities will consume.
+One reason why mana crystals are required is to prevent people from creating a large number of dummy accounts.
+While mana crystals can easily be obtained from the market, or from some free-to-earn play in Elementarius, it still would be a waste of money to create accounts just to spam.

 ### Stats